Shaukat Tareen set to become Prime Minister Imran Khan's financial assistant: sources | ExBulletin

 Shaukat Tareen set to become Prime Minister Imran Khan’s financial assistant: sources

-Shaukat Tareen speaks in Islamabad, Pakistan, October 23, 2008.
-REUTERS / Faisal Mahmood / Files Pakistani banker and former finance minister Shaukat Tareen is expected to be appointed assistant to Prime Minister Imran Khan for finance and income.
-Imran Khan’s financial and economic team.
-The final decision would be made by Prime Minister Imran Khan himself, the sources say.

-ISLAMABAD: Pakistani banker and former finance minister Shaukat Tareen is likely to be appointed prime minister Imran Khan’s assistant for finance and income, Geo News reported on Wednesday.
+Pakistani banker and former finance minister Shaukat Tareen is likely to become Prime Minister Imran Khan’s assistant for finance and income.

 According to the sources, Tareen who attends important meetings of Prime Minister Imran Khan’s financial and economic team would likely be appointed special assistant to the prime minister or his financial adviser.